Shotix/nextjs-with-auth/README.md

 - **NextJS**: A React framework for server-side rendering and static site generation.
 - **React**: A JavaScript library for building user interfaces.
 - **Authentication**: Login and register functionality integrated with the backend.
+- **Ease of Use**: Simple and clean codebase to get you started quickly with the usage of different ui libraries like antd and shadcn.
 - **Seamless Integration**: Designed to work with my [springboot-with-auth](https://github.com/Shotix/springboot-with-auth) project

 ## Getting Started